LS-HAR: Language Supervised Human Action Recognition with Salient Fusion, Construction Sites as a Use-Case: Experiments

 \subsection{Datasets}

 \textbf{\VCEdataset} dataset (ours) comprises RGB images, depth data, and 2D and 3D human skeletons.
 These skeletons are extracted using the human detection capabilities of the ZED 2i camera.
 The dataset features 17 distinct actions performed by construction workers instructing a vehicle.
-Motions are captured in 20 unique videos containing specific details and each recorded motion is divided into 5 sections.
+Motions are captured in 20 unique videos containing specific details, and every recorded motion is divided into 5 sections.
 We use 75\% of the total recorded videos from each action as the training set and the remaining 25\% as the test set.
-Additional details about the dataset, is provided in Table~\ref{tab:VCE_Usecase}.
+Additional details about the dataset are provided in Table~\ref{tab:VCE_Usecase}.

 \textbf{NTU-RGB+D} \cite{shahroudy2016ntu} is a public dataset widely used for video and/or skeleton based human motion studies and contains 56,880 skeletal action sequences for 60 action classes.
 The benchmarks for evaluation include Cross-Subject (XSub) and Cross-View (XView).
 In the XSub evaluation, both training and testing sets comprise data sourced from 20 distinct subjects, ensuring generalizability of the models trained on this dataset.
-Conversely, the XView evaluation leverages samples captured by cameras 2 and 3, totaling 37,920 sequences, for training purposes.
+Conversely, the XView evaluation leverages samples captured by cameras 2 and 3, totaling 37,920 sequences for training purposes.
 The remaining 18,860 sequences, captured by camera 1, are reserved for the test set in this evaluation framework.

-\textbf{NTU-RGB+D 120} \cite{liu2019ntu} extends the NTU-RGB+D dataset with an additional 57,367 video and skeleton sequence captured for an extra 60 action classes creating 120 action classes in total.
-Two benchmark evaluations exist for this dataset including Cross-Subject (XSub) and Cross-Setup (XSet) settings.
+\textbf{NTU-RGB+D 120} \cite{liu2019ntu} extends the NTU-RGB+D dataset with an additional 57,367 video and skeleton sequences, capturing an extra 60 action classes, resulting in a total of 120 action classes.
+Two benchmark evaluations exist for this dataset, including Cross-Subject (XSub) and Cross-Setup (XSet) settings.

 \mm{\textbf{NW-UCLA} \cite{wang2014cross} is a publicly available small dataset consisting of 1,484 action sequences performed by ten actors across ten different classes.
 The skeleton data contains 20 joints and 19 bone connections and was captured using three Kinect v1 cameras.
 Following the standard benchmark outlined in \cite{wang2014cross}, we used data from cameras 1 and 2 for training, while data from camera 3 was reserved for testing.}